eotssa/eotssa.github.io/source/_posts/Refresher_CPP.md

 Dynamic binding is a powerful technique, **since it allows us to create an object, such as the array pp above**, whose behavior varies depending on its contents.
 This technique is fundamental to the concept of polymorphism

-## Virtual Destructors (not in Lecture Notes)
+## Virtual Destructors

 **RULE:**

-If a base class defines any virtual functions, it should define a virtual destructor, even if it is empty.
+- If a base class defines any virtual functions, it should define a virtual destructor, even if it is empty.

-If we store types Person and Student in the array, it is important to call the appropriate destructor.
+- If we store types Person and Student in the array, it is important to call the appropriate destructor.
 It isn't an issue for the example above (because nothing is stored dynamically).

-If a Student class had allocated memory dynamically, the fact that the wrong constructor is called would result in a memory leak.
+- If a Student class had allocated memory dynamically, the fact that the wrong constructor is called would result in a memory leak.

 ## Polymorphism